(page updated on 26-Jul-2016 )

 For each of the application areas considered, the SOG provides an assessment of the adequacy of observations to fulfill requirements and suggests areas of progress towards improved use of space-based and surface-based observing systems.
 Only the most significant variables in a given application area have been analyzed in the SOGs.

 Although not formally an Application Area, the requirements for Global Cryosphere Watch (GCW) are split between all other Applications Areas.
 CBS is still discussing the status of the GCW within the Rolling Review of Requirements.
-For the time being, Mr Barry Goodison (WMO Secretariat) is acting as focal point for the GCW.The following GCW documents shall be noted:
+For the time being, Mr Etienne Charpentier (WMO Secretariat) is acting as focal point for the GCW.The following GCW documents shall be noted: